supriya-kumari352/Neuro-Inclusive-Web-Interface/README.md

 A production-minded Chrome Extension (Manifest V3) + Node.js API that lowers web reading friction for neurodivergent users (ADHD, dyslexia, autism) through adaptive UI controls, text simplification, summarization, explainability, and cognitive-load scoring.

-This README is structured for hackathon evaluation and explicitly addresses:

-- potential impact and uniqueness
-- algorithm and architecture quality
-- code quality and maintainability
-- model evaluation and testing evidence

 ## 1) Problem and Proposed Impact

 ### Problem